yajra/laravel-oci8/readme.md

 default connection, enter the name you gave the connection into the "Default Database Connection Name" section in 'app/config/database.php'.

 Once you have configured the OracleDB database connection(s), you may run queries using the 'DB' class as normal.

+#### NEW: To use the oci8 library, enter "oci8" as the driver and the code will automatically use the oci8 library instead of the pdo_oci library.
+Any other value will result in the pdo_oci library being used.

 ```php
 $results = DB::select('select * from users where id = ?', array(1));